Cooking plov in the Kazan

-Plov (also called pilaf or pilav) is one of the most famous dishes from Uzbekistan and Central Asia.
-This aromatic rice dish with meat, carrots, and spices is traditionally prepared in a kazan , a large cast-iron cauldron.
+Plov (also called Pilaf or Pilaw) is one of the most famous dishes from Uzbekistan and Central Asia.
+This aromatic rice dish with meat, carrots, and spices is traditionally prepared in a Kazan, a large cast-iron pot.

-The Kazan can be used outdoors over an open fire, on a kettle grill, or on a rocket stove .
-It also works on the stovetop – however, caution should be exercised with sensitive cooktops.
+The Kazan can be used outdoors over an open fire, on a kettle grill, or a rocket stove.
+It also works on the stove – but be careful with delicate hobs.

-The result is a spicy, hearty rice dish where the meat and vegetables simmer at the bottom while the rice cooks perfectly on top.
+The result is a spicy, hearty rice dish where meat and vegetables simmer at the bottom and the rice cooks perfectly on top.

 Ingredients (for 4–5 people)